-Making your own lip balm is actually a lot easier than you could ever imagine.
-It only takes a few steps to follow and can be a fun hobby for people who want to know exactly what they’re putting on their lips.
+Learning how to make lip balm at home is actually a lot easier than you think.
+It only requires a few simple steps to follow.
+Plus, it can be a fun hobby for people who want to know exactly what they are putting on their lips.

-- Find a cereal-sized bowl
+- Find a cereal-sized bowl.

-- Get a container of Vaseline
+- Get a container of Vaseline.

-- Put a big spoonful of Vaseline in the bowl
+- Put a big spoonful of Vaseline in the bowl.

 - Place the bowl with the Vaseline into a microwave.
 Heat it on high for about 20 seconds.